 The term "respondent" refers to the student or student organization alleged to have violated the CWRU Student Code of Conduct.
 See Common Terms for additional definitions.

 Step 1: Initial Meeting with Administrator

-Respondents alleged to have violated a code of conduct policy will initially meet with an administrator to discuss the incident in question and give their perspective on what happened.
+Respondents alleged to have violated a Student Code of Conduct policy will initially meet with an administrator to discuss the incident in question and give their perspective on what happened.

 If the respondent agrees that a violation occurred and agrees with the conduct sanctions being proposed, the case may be resolved informally in the initial meeting.
 With this agreement, the conduct case will be closed.
 The respondent will receive a decision letter after the meeting.

 If the respondent does not agree that a violation occurred and/or does not agree with the sanctions being proposed, the respondent has the right to request an administrative hearing.